 Some Design Considerations to Consider

-While knee walls and insulation material are necessary for constructing an attic living space, the empty air space behind that wall-blown insulation material doesn’t have to go to waste.
+While knee walls and insulation material are necessary for constructing an attic living space, the empty air space behind that wall-blown insulation material doesn’t have to be wasted.

 Even though it can’t be used as living space, it is still valuable for storage.
 All that’s needed is access through all the insulation and knee wall material into that empty air space in the eaves.

-Considering that the studs for the wall will probably be 16″ apart, it’s easy to add indoors between any two pairs of studs, creating a cabinet.
+Considering that the wall studs will probably be 16″ apart, it’s easy to add indoors between any two pairs of studs, creating a cabinet.

-This should be done every 4 to 5 studs apart for long walls, with the end ones being about two studs away from the end of a short vertical wall of the room.
+For long walls, this should be done every 4 to 5 studs apart, with the end ones about two studs away from the end of a short vertical wall of the room.
 Any further than that, it becomes difficult to access the things stored farther from the doors.

-The doors can be made of plywood or ordered from any company that makes cabinet walls.
-Finish out the door opening with 1″ x 4’s over the sheetrock, and seal it with either more 1″ x 4″ s or casing on the drywall face to both seal air leakage from the frame and seal air leakage from the air in the opening.
+The doors can be made of plywood or can be ordered from any company that makes cabinet walls.
+Finish out the door opening with 1″ x 4″ s over the sheetrock, and seal it with either more 1″ x 4″ s or casing on the drywall face to seal air leakage from the frame and the air in the opening.

-It’s also a good idea to make a “plug” out of insulation made of several layers of rigid foam insulation to be placed in the opening before the door is closed.
+It’s also a good idea to make a “plug” out of several layers of rigid foam insulation and place it in the opening before the door is closed.

 Otherwise, air leakage from the air leaks, and that doorway becomes a place for heat to escape in the wintertime and heat to get into the attic room in the summer.